SyedOsamaAhmed/car-rental/README.md

 ##Feartures:
 * User can signup and login to app.
+* Authentication of signup and login using firebase.
 * User can review and select desired car from the list.
 * User can select a car with or without driver.
 * User can complete booking process.